Pul076BEI/076bei-bot/README.md

-# discord.py-bot-boilerplate
+# 076bei-bot

-This is a pretty basic boilerplate for discord.py bot.
-It features two example cogs as well.

-The bot token is to be placed in a `.env` file in this format:

-`BOT_TOKEN = <PLACE_TOKEN_HERE>`

----

-Also check the branch [for_virtual_env](https://github.com/jarp0l/discord.py-bot-boilerplate/tree/for_virtual_env) for running the bot in virtual environment.

----

-This template was heavily inspired by the neat and tidy code for [TryHackMe's discord bot](https://github.com/thm-community/thm-discord-bot/).
+This is the official bot of BEI 076 batch.
+Among the special features, the bot features joke command and URL cleaning feature.
+The joke API is provided by [Ofiicial Joke API](https://github.com/15Dkatz/official_joke_api) and the URL cleaning is powered by [Unalix](https://github.com/AmanoTeam/Unalix), which in turn utilizes the rules provided by [ClearURLs](https://github.com/ClearURLs/Addon).